top of page

 1. Understand True Market Value

 The first step is research.
-A domain’s value is not determined solely by asking price or intuition—it’s based on scarcity, category relevance, brand potential, and demand.
+A domain’s value is not determined solely by asking price or intuition.
+It’s based on scarcity, category relevance, brand potential, and demand.
 Understanding how similar domains have sold historically provides a realistic benchmark for negotiations.

 2. Avoid Emotional Attachment